chrisgrieser/obsidian-quadro/README.md

 ## Credits

 ### Acknowledgments
-[Ryan Murphy](https://fulcra.design/About/) who gave me the idea for this project with a [blogpost of his](https://fulcra.design/Posts/An-Integrated-Qualitative-Analysis-Environment-with-Obsidian/).
+Thanks to [Ryan Murphy](https://fulcra.design/About/) who gave me the idea for this project with a [blogpost of his](https://fulcra.design/Posts/An-Integrated-Qualitative-Analysis-Environment-with-Obsidian/).